 As the name suggests, a precious metal worker deals with precious metals such as gold, silver and platinum, and objects made from those metals.
 Precious metal workers are found in many industries, including jewelry, antique restoration, furniture production, mining, and blacksmithing.
 They also perform a diverse array of tasks within each profession.

 Would you make a good precious metal worker?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test

-Museums and antiques proprietors usually hire a precious metal worker to clean and restore delicate items, such as cutlery, jewelry and sterling silver tea sets.
+Museums and antique proprietors usually hire a precious metal worker to clean and restore delicate items, such as cutlery, jewelry and sterling silver tea sets.
 Of course, precious metal workers also create new items, including various liturgical items used in several Christian traditions, such as the Eastern Orthodox and Roman Catholic churches.
 Artisans who decorate these items must frequently create elaborate etchings or carvings on thin sheets of gold or silver; they may do this with electric scroll saws and drills, although many still rely upon hand tools.

 Precious metal workers must also have a concern for security.
 Because precious metals are so expensive and easy to pawn or sell, workshops, foundries and engraving boutiques are attractive targets for thieves.
 In many cases, a precious metal worker will be responsible for foiling burglary attempts through creative security measures.
 Gold, silver and platinum bullion are usually kept in vaults armed with several different types of locks, including combination dials, electronic code systems and fingerprint or retina scanners.
 Modern metal shops may also employ additional anti-burglary tactics, including laser-based motion detectors that automatically notify police when triggered.